mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 4. Install (or Build) Proto Input

-   **Option 1 (Recomended):** Use Post-Compiled Proto Input Files If you do not plan to work with the Proto Input source code directly, this is the easier approach to handling the Proto Input files that Nucleus Coop depends upon.
+   **Option 1 (Recomended):** Use Post-Compiled Proto Input Files This is the simplest approach to handling Proto Input file dependencies.
+If you have no plans to work with the Proto Input source code directly, this is the recomended approach, at is much simpler and has less potential for complications.

    First, download the most recent version of Nucleus Coop from [Releases](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases).
 Next you will want to compile Nucleus Coop itself following the directions in the following section.
-If you follow this path and do not compile Proto Input, it's supporting DLL's will not be present.
-To fix this, simply copy and paste the following files from the root folder of the release build download's root into the root directory of your new Nucleus Coop build (the "Release" or "Debug" subfolder contained within "\splitscreenme-nucleus\Master\NucleusCoopTool\bin\"):
+Last, copy and paste the following files from the root folder of the release build download's root into the root directory of your new Nucleus Coop build (the "Release" or "Debug" subfolder contained within "\splitscreenme-nucleus\Master\NucleusCoopTool\bin\"):
      * ProtoInputHooks32.dll
      * ProtoInputHooks64.dll
      * ProtoInputHost.exe